Sunday, June 5, 2011

 5. Langwitches Blog, Silvia Rosenthal Tolisano

 The author of this blog has international credentials and includes, among her interests, global learning connections and digital story telling.
-Recent blog entries include: using social bookmarking in schools, Richard Byrne's Super Book of Web Tools for Educators (to which Tolisano is a contributor), and "What do you have to lose?" (about sharing yo
+Recent blog entries include: using social bookmarking in schools, Richard Byrne's Super Book of Web Tools for Educators (to which Tolisano is a contributor), and "What do you have to lose?" (about sharing your writing with others).

 6. dangerously! irrelevant, Scott McLeod